SWE-UniStuttgart/evoTurb/README.md

 ## 7 Financial support

-This research received financial support from:
+This research has received partial funding from:
 - the Joint Graduate Research Training Group Windy Cities, supported by the Baden-Württemberg Ministry of Science, Research and Arts.
 - the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie Grant Agreement No. 858358 (LIKE—Lidar Knowledge Europe).
-See https://www.msca-like.eu/ for more detail about the LIKE project.
+See https://www.msca-like.eu/ for more details about the LIKE project.

 ## 8 Citing